rclone/rclone/docs/content/qingstor.md

 Cutoff for switching to chunked upload

 Any files larger than this will be uploaded in chunks of chunk_size.
-The minimum is 0 and the maximum is 5GB.
+The minimum is 0 and the maximum is 5 GiB.

 - Config:      upload_cutoff
 - Env Var:     RCLONE_QINGSTOR_UPLOAD_CUTOFF